BOBANOVIORGANI/solaron-0bab6/content/pages/about.md

     colors: colors-a
     backgroundSize: full
     text: >
-      Welcome to SOLAROW, your number one source for solar PowerBanks.
-We're dedicated to giving you the very best of PowerBanks, with a focus on SolarPower B1.
+      Welcome to SOLAROW, your number one source for solar products.
+We're dedicated to giving you the very best of solar products.

       Founded in 2022. by Marin Golub, SOLAROW has come a long way from its